 Should I get a lawyer?

-Though there is no legal requirement for you to have a lawyer in order to make a claim, having one could not only ease your claims process but increase your chances of winning the maximum compensation you deserve.
+Though there is no legal requirement for you to have a lawyer in order to make a claim, having one can help a lot.
+A lawyer experienced in handling work injury claims can guide you through the legal process.
+They could also improve your chances of receiving the compensation that you’re entitled to.

 Where can I get a lawyer?

 Look no further than our panel of lawyers to help you make your claim today.
-They have over 30 years of experience successfully securing clients the compensation that they deserve and could do the same for you.
+They have over 30 years of experience successfully securing clients’ compensation for personal injuries.

 Should I accept first offer of compensation?

-If you choose to work with our panel of personal injury lawyers, you’ll always have their expertise in your side when it comes to making big decisions on your claim.
-This includes advising you which offer of compensation to accept and when to push for more.
+If you choose to work with our panel of personal injury lawyers, you’ll always have their expertise on your side when it comes to making big decisions on your claim.
+This includes advising you on which offer of compensation to accept and when to push for more.

 What happens if I lose my personal injury claim?

 As all our solicitors work on a No Win No Fee basis, you won’t have to pay their legal fees if they lose your claim.
 This way, the usual financial risk that’s involved in the claims process is minimized, helping you have peace of mind.